 - JR Kyushu Internet Reservation

-The easiest way to buy Shinkansen tickets is to purchase them at the manned counters within the train stations.
+The most straightforward method of purchasing Shinkansen tickets is to buy them at manned counters located within train stations.

-When purchasing tickets at the manned counters, you can pay with Japanese yen in cash or credit cards.
-If you’re new to buying Shinkansen tickets, not familiar with online reservations or automatic ticket machines, or unsure about the specific ticketing process for Shinkansen, it’s recommended to use the manned counters.
-This way, you’ll encounter fewer difficulties.
+When purchasing tickets at manned counters, you can make payment using Japanese yen in cash or credit cards.
+If you’re unfamiliar with online reservations, automated ticket machines, or the specific ticketing process for the Shinkansen, it’s advisable to utilize the manned counters.
+This approach minimizes potential difficulties you may encounter.

 At major JR stations, you can find dedicated ticket vending machines for purchasing Shinkansen tickets.
 These machines are usually located near the counters or alongside ticket machines for regular train services.